Watamu’s loveable sharks and rays

 What you need to know:

-- Little is known about the sharks that swim in the Kenyan waters of the Indian Ocean.
+- Little is known about the sharks that swim in the Kenyan waters of the Indian Ocean but here's Peter Musila enlightening us about these ocean creatures.

-- Blacktip Reef Sharks grow to lengths of five feet and are found along the coastlines of Pacific regions.
+- “The biggest threat to sharks and rays range from overfishing and habitat destruction to pollution and unsustainable human development,” says Musila.

 Sharks have suffered bad press, with the 1975 film titled Jaws sending shivers down everyone’s spine.
 Yet not all shark species are blood-thirsty human-seeking predators and many are actually harmless.